2026 Rules

 1. Presentation: A well-organized presentation, delivered in a professional manner

-2. Analysis and Alternatives: Developing a range of credible and creative alternatives to address the identified pertinent issue by using relevant case data and making realistic assumptions
+2. Analysis and Alternatives: Developing a range of credible and creative alternatives to address the identified pertinent issue by using relevant case data and making realistic assumptions.

 Each category is weighted differently, and the relevant multiplier, when applied, will give the weighted score for that category: